Leezekun/MMSci/mmsci-data/DATACARD.md

 ### Benchmark Data

 #### Data Splits
-The benchmark data is stored in the `benchmark` directory, concisting of train/dev/test splits.
+The benchmark data is stored in the `benchmark` directory, consisting of train/dev/test splits.
 For detailed information on data splits, please refer to the paper.
-The unique article IDs for each split are saved in the `rawdata` directory, specifically in `./rawdata/{train/dev/test}_split_ids.json`.

 #### Figure Captioning Data
-The data is stored in `image_caption_generation_data.json` within the `./benchmark/train`, `./benchmark/dev`, and `./benchmark/test` directory, which is used for scitific figure captioning task.
+The data is stored in `image_caption_generation_data.json` within the `./benchmark/train`, `./benchmark/dev`, and `./benchmark/test` directory, which is used for scientific figure captioning task.

-Each instace contains:
+Each instance contains:
 - `uid`: the unique article ID of the article from which this sample is built
 - `category`: the category of the article from which this sample is built
 - `subject`: the subject of the article from which this sample is built